 Make the crust

-- In the bowl of a stand mixer, combine the sugar and butter until smooth, then add flour and salt; mix until dough forms.
+- In the bowl of a stand mixer fitted with a paddle attachment, combine the sugar and butter until smooth, then add flour and salt; mix until dough forms.
 (If you prefer to make the dough by hand, stir together flour, powdered sugar, and salt in a medium bowl; with a pastry blender, cut in the butter until mixture resembles coarse crumbs.)

 - Bake for 15 minutes or until light brown (it will be partially baked), then remove the pan from the oven.